xwillxu/2022-Stats/README.md

 ### 🥈2.
 December 31st: 21 Commits
 ### 🥉3.
 March 28th: 20 Commits

-## That's all I'm going to show you
+## That's all I'm going to show you, Bye!